 NYU is a highly-ranked school in general (with a highly-ranked creative writing program to boot).
 Journalism students at NYU choose between two undergraduate tracks: Journalism and Media Criticism.
 Both programs focus on professional ethics, the cultural politics of media, the social role of the journalist, and the importance of craft.

 Students are required to double-major in one additional field of study.
 This is great if you want a more liberal arts spin to your education, but not so great if you're sure you just want to focus on journalism.

-New York City is a great place to study journalism—there are so many prestigious media outlets with headquarters there—but if you have international ambitions, you might be interested in NYU's Journalism Abroad Program: students study and work in Ghana, Czech Republic, China, and England.
+New York City is a great place to study journalism—there are so many prestigious media outlets with headquarters there—but if you have international ambitions, you might be interested in NYU's Study Away Program: students study and work in Ghana, Czech Republic, China, and England.

 Students get training in live newsrooms under professional journalists.
 ASU's PBS station—which reaches 1.9 million households—is also used as a teaching tool for students at the journalism school.